 - Electrical Disconnect and Fuses – check that there is a reliable safe electrical disconnect within visual range of the equipment and that the fuses and circuit breakers are of the correct size (equipment damage or failure can occur with incorrect circuit protection.)

-Types of Air Conditioning Systems in Novato and Marin County
+Types of Air Conditioning Systems in Marin County

-Tip In Novato we design for 95F outside temperature .
+Tip We design for 95F outside temperature .
 If the temperature soars well above that your system performance can be improved by lightly spraying water over your outdoor unit with a simple hardware store lawn sprinkler ( not harmful to the unit that sits out in the rain all year ).

 Split systems with air handlers.
 For a home that has radiant floor heating throughout that requires air conditioning perhaps only to the second floor an air conditioning air handler is a good alternative to a furnace.
 Typical air handlers are mounted in closest or attics.
 The air handler contains the evaporator coil and the air blower, and outside is a condensing unit.
 The two units are connected with copper refrigerant piping.

-Mini split air conditioning systems or ductless air conditioning systems are now common in Novato.
+Mini split air conditioning systems or ductless air conditioning systems are the most common in Marin County.
 These system have been in the US for approximately 20 years.
 Originally supplied mostly by Japanese manufacturers.
 These units are now produced by American manufactures.
 Trane our preferred manufacturer has a line of mini split ductless heating and cooling units.
 Mini splits can be used to spot heat or cool one room ( a home office, or an over heating bedroom suite ).
 They can be combined to zone heat or cool an entire house.

 These units have small indoor wall or ceiling units, and fairly small light outdoor units.
 The refrigerant piping is also small which aids when retrofitting an existing residence.

-Mini split systems are used on Eichler home in San Rafael where there is no attic or crawl space.
+Mini split systems are used on Eichler homes where there is no attic or crawl space.
 Mini splits are a great alternative to noisy window air conditioners.
 The smaller units run on standard household 120 volt electricity and may only take a few hours to install.

 Evaporative coolers (also known as swamp coolers).
 These are generally roof mounted.
-There are many evaporative coolers in Novato.
 They are very common on mobile homes and busy high volume restaurants or restaurant kitchens.
 Because the cooling is created by evaporating water over filter pads the air entering the building has a high moisture content.
 In a typical home the air would be muggy.
 Hence the term swamp cooler.
 They are great for high traffic areas where the doors open and close frequently.
 Evaporative coolers are inexpensive to run.

 Air Conditioning Technicians need to be highly trained and certified to handle refrigerant gases.
 Air conditioning equipment contains refrigerants.
 AC units run at extremely high pressures that can potentially be dangerous.
 Refrigerant gases have long been known to effect and damage the Ozone layer.
 Refrigerants are controlled by the Clean Air Act.
 The main job of the Clean Air Act is to set forth proper procedures for dealing with refrigerant gases.
 The procedures effect the storage, transfer, removal and recycling of potential Ozone depleting gases.